Sala Samui Undergoes Remarkable Make-Over

 Inside the rooms, the circular motif continues, with full moon-inspired lighting fixtures and circular bathtubs.
 Interior archways follow the curve of the pervading theme, creating a relaxing and organic sense of space.

-Slated to open in January 2019, the Garden Wing is further from the sea and reveals a shift towards smaller courtyards guided by the half moon and dark moon concepts.
+Opened in January 2019, the Garden Wing is further from the sea and reveals a shift towards smaller courtyards guided by the half moon and dark moon concepts.
 Compared to the full moon, the half moon designs feel more cosy and private, with moderate lighting adding to the relaxed atmosphere, enhanced by trees and plants that are placed around the 83 rooms, pool villas and pool suites.
 This second phase will also include the Sala Spa and Sala Gym, as well as a garden oasis swimming pool, restaurant and bar.

 For the most intimate spaces in the resort, the dark moon inspiration was interpreted by further increasing the density of trees, plants, and green areas to offer a feeling of natural tranquility.
 The privacy and intimacy in these spaces is even more pronounced, with native landscaping planned to provide a sense of sanctuary in areas such as the SALA Spa.